nexodus-io/nexodus/ops/ansible/README.md

 - This will redirect to a web page to enter the pass code provided from registration (also under daily development).

 ```
-sudo apex <CONTROLLER_URL>
+sudo apexd <CONTROLLER_URL>
 ```

-You can view the apex logs on each deployed image with `cat ~/apex-logs.txt`
+You can view the apexd logs on each deployed image with `cat ~/apex-logs.txt`

 To simply stop and start the Apex agents on the nodes you can run those plays with: